IRL-CT/Summer25_Trashbot/README.md

     source install/setup.bash
     ros2 launch mobile_robot_control mobile_robot_launch.py
     ```

-## Part 5.
-Understanding Frank Bu's Configured Trashbots

-Each Trashbot uses two Raspberry Pis that require power.
+4. However, with the configured Raspberry Pis, you can use the following instructions instead, based off the current 2 confgiured trashbots: Each Trashbot uses two Raspberry Pis that require power.
 Ensure both the laptop and all 4 RPis are connected to **Netgear** WiFi:
 - **Covered RPi** (external, labeled)
 - **Uncovered RPi** (inside the robot)